Admission to the RMA-programme.

 Ability to critically assess current research and literature and to voice one’s well-argumented opinion concerning these;

-Developing skills in presenting original research in an academic manner;
+Ability to present original research in an academic manner.

 Mode of instruction

 Active participation in class discussions and reading of assigned literature (20%);